Severe Thunderstorm Warning issued for Jefferson, Lewis, Oswego by NWS - News Break

 Severe Thunderstorm Warning issued for Jefferson, Lewis, Oswego by NWS

-Effective: 2021-07-08 17:52:00 EDT Expires: 2021-07-08 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 17:41:00 EDT Expires: 2021-07-08 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Jefferson; Lewis; Oswego A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM EDT FOR SOUTHEASTERN JEFFERSON...WEST CENTRAL LEWIS AND NORTHEASTERN OSWEGO COUNTIES At 552 PM EDT, a severe thunderstorm was located near Adams, or 13 miles south of Watertown, moving northeast at 25 mph.
+Target Area: Jefferson; Lewis; Oswego A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM EDT FOR SOUTHERN JEFFERSON...WEST CENTRAL LEWIS AND NORTHEASTERN OSWEGO COUNTIES At 541 PM EDT, a severe thunderstorm was located over Adams Center, or 7 miles southwest of Watertown, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Watertown, Fort Drum, Lowville, West Carthage, Adams, Dexter, Glen Park, Adams Center, Barnes Corners and Denmark.
+Locations impacted include Watertown, Fort Drum, Lowville, West Carthage, Adams, Dexter, Glen Park, Adams Center, Henderson Harbor and Barnes Corners.
 This includes Interstate 81 between exits 37 and 48.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0